amy-koh/tamr-internal/README.md

-# tamr-internal
+# Tamr Internal Projects
-A repository for Tamr internal projects
+A repository for Tamr internal projects.